harvard-lil/perma/developer.md

     $ ./manage.py migrate perma

-Now, your database, your model, and your migration should all be at the same point.
+(Or use our shortcut, `fab south_in` ) Now, your database, your model, and your migration should all be at the same point.
 You can list your migrations using the list command,

     $ ./manage.py migrate --list